 It enhances cognitive functions.

 Research shows that eating carbohydrates leads to decreased mental clarity.
 On top of that, some carbs even lead to memory impairment.
 Fortunately, exogenous ketones enhance cognition without causing adverse side effects.

 It prevents muscle breakdown.

 Muscle wasting occurs as a consequence of prolonged fasting.
 Usually, protein synthesis takes place whenever you exercise.
-Unfortunately, when you fast, your body stops producing amino acid building blocks.
+Unfortunately, your body stops producing amino acid building blocks when you fast.